Things to Do in Tomar, Portugal: Templar Sites & Old Town Cafés

 There’s a design shop near Praça da República that sells ceramics, prints, soaps, and notebooks - all made by Portuguese artists and designers.
 It’s called Tomar de Cor, and it’s small, but full of genuinely nice things that would make good gifts (or the kind of souvenirs you actually keep).

-Also worth a stop: a low-key stationery shop near the old town that still sells journals, paper, and postcards the old way - shelves packed, everything behind glass, no rush.
+Also worth a stop: a low-key stationery shop near the old town that still sells journals, paper, and postcards the old way - shelves packed, everything behind glass.
 If you like browsing for the sake of it, you’ll feel at home there.

 Tomar artisan shop